WeTechHK/Universal-BCOS-DOC/source/develop/verifying/index.md

 ## Source code verification tools {#source-code-verification-tools}

 The traditional process of verifying contracts can be complex.
-This is why we have tools for verifying source code for smart contracts deployed on Ethereum.
+This is why we have tools for verifying source code for smart contracts deployed on Universal BCOS.
 These tools automate large parts of the source code verification and also curate verified contracts for the benefits of users.

 ### Etherscan {#etherscan}

-Although mostly known as an [Ethereum blockchain explorer](/developers/docs/data-and-analytics/block-explorers/), Etherscan also offers a [source code verification service](https://etherscan.io/verifyContract) for smart contract developers and users.
+Although mostly known as an [Universal BCOS blockchain explorer](/developers/docs/data-and-analytics/block-explorers/), Etherscan also offers a [source code verification service](https://etherscan.io/verifyContract) for smart contract developers and users.

 Etherscan allows you to recompile contract bytecode from the original data payload (source code, library address, compiler settings, contract address, etc.) If the recompiled bytecode is associated with the bytecode (and constructor parameters) of the on-chain contract, then [the contract is verified](https://info.etherscan.com/types-of-contract-verification/).